tagohd/mono/Items/Chocolate Orange.md

 (I just wanted to have *something* in the "Items" folder that wasn't a [[The Legendary Artifacts|Legendary Artifact]], okay?)
 %%
-Sudosays:: A brand new article!
-(But this one's not that important...)
+Sudosays:: I'm pretty sure you have seen this one actually
+#minorChange #unseenByLun
 %%
 #items #the-orange #stub